geotsiokos/affiliates-mailchimp/readme.txt

 = 3.0.0 =
 * Affiliates, Affiliates Pro and Affiliates Enterprise 2.x and 3.x compatible.
-* Adds support MailChimp API v3.
+* Adds support for MailChimp API v3.
 * Wordpress 4.9.8 compatible.

 == Upgrade Notice ==

+This version is compatible with MailChimp API v3.
 This version is compatible with Affiliates, Affiliates Pro and Affiliates Enterprise 2.x and 3.x.